-II.
-RELATED WORK
+2 RELATED WORK

-A. Keyword Search over Encrypted Data
+2.1 Keyword Search over Encrypted Data

-- 1) Secret key vs. Public key: Encrypted data search has been studied extensively in the literature.
-Song et al. [4] designed the first searchable encryption scheme to enable a full text search over encrypted files.
-Since this seminal work, many secure search schemes have been proposed to boost the efficiency and enrich the search functionalities based on either secret-key cryptography (SKC) [7], [8], [9], [10] or publickey cryptography (PKC) [16], [17], [18].
-Curtmola et al. [7] presented an efficient single keyword encrypted data search scheme by adopting inverted index structure.
-The authors in [8] designed a dynamic version of [7] with the ability to add and delete files efficiently.
-To enrich search functionalities, Cao et al. [9] proposed the first privacy-preserving multikeyword ranked search scheme over encrypted cloud data using "coordinate matching" similarity measure.
-Later on, Sun et al. [10] presented a secure multi-keyword text search scheme in the cloud enjoying more accurate search results by "cosine similarity measure" in the vector space model and practically efficient search process using a tree-based secure index structure.
+2.1.1 Secret key vs. Public key

+Encrypted data search has been studied extensively in the literature.
+Song et al. [5] designed the first searchable encryption scheme to enable a full text search over encrypted files.
+Since this seminal work, many secure search schemes have been proposed to boost the efficiency and enrich the search functionalities based on either secret-key cryptography (SKC) [8], [9], [10], [11] or public-key cryptography (PKC) [17], [18], [19].
+Curtmola et al. [8] presented an efficient single keyword encrypted data search scheme by adopting inverted index structure.
+The authors in [9] designed a dynamic version of [8] with the ability to add and delete files efficiently.
+To enrich search functionalities, Cao et al. [10] proposed the first privacy-preserving multi-keyword ranked search scheme over encrypted cloud data using "coordinate matching" similarity measure.
+Later on, Sun et al. [11] presented a secure multi-keyword text search scheme in the cloud enjoying more accurate search result by "cosine similarity measure" in the vector space model and practically efficient search process using a treebased secure index structure.
 Compared with symmetric search techniques, PKC-based search schemes are able to generate more flexible and more expressive search queries.
-In [16], Boneh et al. devised the first PKC-based encrypted data search scheme supporting single keyword query.
-The scheme from [17] supports search queries with conjunctive keywords by explicitly indicating the number of encrypted keywords in an index.
-Predicate encryption [18], [19] is another promising technique to fulfill the expressive secure search functionality.
-For example, the proposed scheme in [18] supports conjunctive, subset, and range queries, and disjunctions, polynomial equations, and inner products could be realized in [19]. - 2) Authorized keyword search: To grant multiple users the search capabilities, user authorization should be enforced.
-In [11], [12], the authors adopt a server-enforced user list containing all the legitimate users' complementary keys that are used to help complete the search in the enterprise scenario to realize search authorization.
-But these SKC-based schemes only allow one data contributor in the system.
-Hwang et al. [13] in the public-key setting presented a conjunctive keyword search scheme in multi-user multi-owner scenario.
-But this scheme is not scalable under the dynamic cloud environment because the size of the encrypted index and the search complexity is proportional to the number of the authorized users, and to add a new user, the data owner has to rewrite all the corresponding indexes.
-By exploiting hierarchical predicate encryption, Li et al. [20] proposed a file-level authorized private keyword search (APKS) scheme over encrypted cloud data.
-However, it incurs additional communication cost, since whenever users want to search, they have to resort to the attribute authority to acquire the search capabilities.
-Moreover, this scheme is more suitable for the structured database that contains only limited number of keywords.
-The search time there is proportional to the total number of keywords in the system, which would be inefficient for arbitrarily-structured data search, e.g., free text search, in the case of dynamic file sharing system.
+In [17], Boneh et al. devised the first PKCbased encrypted data search scheme supporting single keyword query.
+The scheme from [18] supports search queries with conjunctive keywords by explicitly indicating the number of encrypted keywords in an index.
+Predicate encryption [19], [20] is another promising technique to fulfill the expressive secure search functionality.
+For example, the proposed scheme in [19] supports conjunctive, subset, and range queries, and disjunctions, polynomial equations, and inner products could be realized in [20].